riscv/meta-riscv/docs/QUICK_START.md

 For more details on `nezha`, `beaglev` and other boards steps check `doc` folder.

-## Available Machines

-The different machines you can build for are:

-* freedom-u540: The SiFive HiFive Unleashed board
-* beaglev-starlight-jh7100: BeagleV - Based on Starlight JH7100 SOC
-* mangopi-mq-pro: MangoPi MQ Pro - Based on Allwinner D1 SOC

-Note that this layer also provides improvements and features for the upstream qemuriscv32 and qemuriscv64 machines.

 ## Build Images

 A console-only image for the 64-bit QEMU machine